Mission of the Undergraduate Global Public Health Program

 Access to world-renowned faculty across NYU schools

-Opportunities to network with practitioners, leaders, and scholars in government, not-for-profit, and private institutions around the globe
+Opportunities to network with practitioners, leaders, scholars and alumni in government, not-for-profit, and private institutions around the globe

 Extensive opportunities for applied fieldwork in the US and in countries around the world, including a required semester abroad at one of NYU’s many global sites

-Multidisciplinary and in-depth advising on course selection, major selection, fieldwork, professional development and career planning.
-Students take advantage of dedicated public health advising through the GPH.
+Multidisciplinary advising on course selection, major selection, fieldwork, professional development and career planning

-Access to resources across the University, including a wide variety of student and academic services offered through the GPH.
-Students benefit from events and conferences, global health news and announcements, student research opportunities, student organizations and governance, career services, and student and alumni networking.
+Access to resources across the University and College, including events and conferences, student research opportunities, student organizations and governance, and career services

 We asked Joy Madubuonwu, BA 2016, Global Public Health and Anthropology: What drives you to work in Public Health in New York City?

-After successfully completing the six required global public health courses Health and Society in a Global Context, Biostatistics for a Global World, Environmental Health for a Global World, Epidemiology for Global Health, Health Policy in the Global World, and Experiential Learning in Global Public Health, students will be able to:
+After successfully completing the six required global public health courses Global Public Health, students will be able to:

-- recognize the key historical milestones in the development and evolution of the field of public health with examples from both the US and international contexts.
+- Recognize key historical milestones in the development and evolution of the field of public health with examples from both the US and international contexts.

-- know and understand key data analytic techniques and epidemiologic concepts for measuring disease occurrence and frequency and how the information obtained from these measures is used to assess the health of populations.
+- Understand key data analytic techniques and epidemiologic concepts for measuring disease occurrence and frequency and how the information obtained from these measures is used to assess the health of populations.

-- read and understand the public health literature across time, forms, and cultures.
+- Know the public health literature across time, forms, and cultures.

-- connect disciplinary training to public health concepts in the classroom and in the field.
+- Connect public health concepts to disciplinary training in the field.